Wii Amazonian Basket I

 The Yanomami have long been famous amongst anthropological circles as one of the least Westernized indigenous groups in South America.
 Inhabiting a territory along the Upper Orinoco River in the Venezuelan Amazon, the Yanomami are renowned for their unique way of life, distinctive social structure and diverse basketry practices.

-These functional baskets are dyed with Nara or Onoto, with figures painted on using a burnt resin called Warapa.
+These functional Yanomami baskets are dyed with Nara or Onoto, with figures painted on using a burnt resin called Warapa.
 The figures found on Yanomami baskets have diverse meanings within the culture’s cosmology: circles symbolize humans whilst crosses are jaguar footprints and undulated lines are serpents, to name but a few.

 H: 9.45x D: 9.45 inches